prrao87/fine-grained-sentiment/README.md

     source venv/bin/activate

+## Training the Classifiers

+The training of the linear models (Logistic Regression and SVM) are done during runtime of the classifier (next step) since it requires very little tuning.
+To train the methods that rely on word/document embeddings, however, we use separate scripts to help more easily tune the hyperparameters.

+To train the FastText model, run `train_fasttext.py`.
+The following hyper-parameters gave the best results for the SST-5 dataset.

+    python3 train_fasttext.py --lr 0.5 --epochs 100 --wordNgrams 3 --ws 7 --dim 100

+To train the Flair model, run `train_flair.py`.
+This model takes significantly longer to run on a GPU-enabled machine.
+After several hours of training for about 25 epochs, decent results were observed with the below options (ELMo embeddings were used on top of Flair embeddings).

+    python3 train_flair.py --lr 0.1 --epochs 25

-## Run sentiment analysis and output confusion matrix plots
+## Run sentiment analysis and output confusion matrix

-Run the file ```run_classifiers.py``` to perform 5-class sentiment classification.
+Once the classifiers have been trained on the SST-5 data, run the file ```run_classifiers.py``` to perform 5-class sentiment classification on the test set.
 This file accepts arguments for multiple classifier models at a time (just space-separate the model names, all in lower case).
-The requested classification models are run on the test set, and confusion matrix plots are output (for each model) in the `./Plots/` directory.
+The requested classification models are run and evaluated on the test set and confusion matrix plots are output (for each model) in the `./Plots/` directory.

 An example using simple rule-based or scikit-learn models are shown below.